 Strike 1 — feeding a preferred vision works: We need national and international legislation to bring fossil fuel dependency under control.
 But leaders in the most industrialized countries are chosen by citizens who don’t really want their lives disrupted by the radical policy changes needed.
 Like all human beings they see only what they want to see (we must look within ourselves to see how true this is), and so the more comfortable citizens will choose business-as-usual, and the less comfortable will choose a ‘return to conditions we remember as good’.
 All that is required is that they be presented with any argument (and these are initially framed by those who have vested interests in the status quo) which casts even the slightest doubt on the need for real change; which casts doubt on the direction needed for real change; or which casts doubt on the degree of change needed or the speed at which change must happen; and there will be no real change.

-Strike 2 — our offering must be better: In order to offer voting citizens a reason to choose radical change, we must present a vision of the future that seems intuitively better than their idealized past, or their business-as-usual present.
+Strike 2 — our vision must be better: In order to offer voting citizens a reason to choose radical change, we must present a vision of the future that seems intuitively better than their idealized past, or their business-as-usual present.
 This criterion has been powerfully expressed in a recent meme: “All great changes begin with statements of great optimism”.
 The problem here is that the Green Dream we are offering seems to be built on another idealized past, but one that is even more remote, and that has, in the minds of a majority of voting citizens, been ‘superseded’ by the more recent idealized past they are familiar with.
 This offering (with variations mostly to do with the role of technology) involves humans living in ‘harmony’ with Nature.
 Why is this not satisfying our “great optimism” criterion for radical change?
-Is it really only because the ‘simple life’ ideal, associated as it is with zero economic growth and therefor smaller profits, is being relentlessly denigrated by powerful vested interests in the fossil carbon economy; and are we then to conclude that if this were not the case, a majority of voting citizens would embrace it?
+Is it really only because the ‘simple life’ ideal, associated as it is with zero economic growth and therefore smaller profits, is being relentlessly denigrated by powerful vested interests in the fossil carbon economy; and are we then to conclude that if this were not the case, a majority of voting citizens would embrace it?
 Or is the environmentalist dream really not ‘better’, for some deeper, yet to be acknowledged, reason?
-Do we so-called ‘environmentalists’ somehow know, if only at a gut level, that humans and authentic ecosystems just don’t mix; and then, rather than accept the immediate (though possibly erroneous) defeatist implications, we fall into the same trap as the deniers and let our own Golden Age bias take over?
+Do we so-called ‘environmentalists’ somehow know, if only at a gut level, that humans and authentic ecosystems just don’t mix, and so rather than accept the immediate (though possibly erroneous) defeatist implications, we fall into the same trap as the deniers and let our own Golden Age bias take over?
 (Hey!
 I saw that!
 Now you also must look within yourself, and quickly, to catch these fleeting impulses, for denial and superiority, as they reject such ‘foolishness’ even before your rational objections kick in!)
-I am familiar (whether I look within or watch my fellow activists) with a kind of futility associated with this back-to-Nature vision.
+I am familiar (whether I’m looking within myself during silent meditation, or I’m talking with my fellow activists during a protest) with a kind of futility associated with this back-to-Nature vision.
 Many cynics, and even some of us in the climate activism community when push comes to shove, will opine that Humans are in fact a disease infecting Nature, because “We need Nature but Nature doesn’t need us”.
 This last bit, the “Nature doesn’t need us” bit, is true!
 But it is a scientific reality that has not yet upset our innate biases: our inborn animal entitlement, lately belied by human technology.

 So is it, ‘strike 3, and we’re out’?